njamesgeorge1223/Student-Outcomes-Analysis-with-Pandas/Pymaceuticals/Logs/README.md

-This folder holds the log and debug files for two consecutive runs of the Jupyter Notebook, Pymaceuticals.ipynb.
-In both cases, the Jupyter Notebook is running in log mode and debug mode.
+This folder holds the log and debug files for two consecutive runs of the IPython notebook, Pymaceuticals.ipynb.
+In both cases, the IPython notebook is running in log mode and debug mode.